 Deterrence and Patient Education

-Parents and caregivers should be educated regarding the expected treatment duration, length of effect onset, and adverse effects of psychopharmacological treatment.
-Finally, parents should be heavily involved in CBT and be educated regarding the principles of positive and negative reinforcement patterns so that behavioral improvement can continue at home.
+Parents and caregivers should be educated regarding the expected treatment duration, the length of time before effect onset, and the potential adverse effects of psychopharmacological treatment.
+Finally, parents should be heavily involved in CBT and be educated regarding the principles of positive and negative reinforcement patterns so behavioral improvement can continue at home.